topfreegames/pitaya/README.md

 [7]: https://img.shields.io/badge/license-MIT-blue.svg
 [8]: LICENSE

-pitaya is an easy to use, fast, lightweight game server networking library for Go.
+pitaya is an easy to use, fast, lightweight game server networking library for Go built on top of [nano](https://github.com/lonnng/nano).
 It provides a core network architecture and a series of tools and libraries that can help developers eliminate boring duplicate work for common underlying logic.
 The goal of pitaya is to improve development efficiency by eliminating the need to